Alan Ladd: Family and relationships

-Ladd married Marjorie Jane "Midge" Harrold, a high school sweetheart, in October 1936.
+Ladd married Marjorie Jane "Midge" Harrold, a high-school sweetheart, in October 1936.
 Their only child, Alan Ladd, Jr., was born on October 22, 1937.
 They divorced in July 1941 and she died in 1957, having remarried.

-On March 15, 1942, Ladd married his agent and manager, former film actress Sue Carol in Mexico City.
+On March 15, 1942, Ladd married his agent and manager, former film actress Sue Carol, in Mexico City.
 They intended to be remarried in the U.S. in July because Ladd's divorce from his first wife was not final.
 Carol had a daughter from a previous marriage, Carol Lee (b.
 July 18, 1932), whom Alan and Sue raised.
-In addition, they had two children of their own, Alana (born April 21, 1943, when Ladd was in the army) and David Alan (1947).
+In addition, they had two children of their own, Alana (born April 21, 1943, when Ladd was in the army) and David Ladd (1947).

 Alan Ladd, Jr., was a film executive and producer and founder of the Ladd Company.
-Actress Alana Ladd, who co-starred with her father in Guns of the Timberland and Duel of Champions, was married to the veteran talk radio broadcaster Michael Jackson.
+Actress Alana Ladd, who co-starred with her father in Guns of the Timberland and Duel of Champions, was married to veteran talk radio broadcaster Michael Jackson.
 Alana died on November 23, 2014.
 Actor David Ladd, who co-starred with his father as a child in The Proud Rebel, was married (1973–1980) to Charlie's Angels star Cheryl Ladd (née Stoppelmoor).
 Their daughter is actress Jordan Ladd.

 Ladd's name was linked romantically with June Allyson when they made The McConnell Story together.